 - Ensure that the welfare of the dogs in my care is a priority, not only at dog shows but at home and on the road.
 Their well-being, security, and safety is to be placed above all other business considerations.
 The ultimate responsibility for the dogs cannot be transferred to assistants or others.

-- Conduct myself in a sportsmanlike manner at all times in my relationships with fellow handlers, assistants, exhibitors, judges and clients, which includes courteous verbal interchanges and a professional appearance.
+- Conduct myself in a sportsmanlike manner at all times in my relationships with fellow handlers, assistants, exhibitors, judges and clients, which includes courteous verbal interchanges, written communication, social media exchanges and a professional appearance.